nrs-org/novelslop/content/vol_01/chap_04.typ

   Most of those people around her were going in groups, happily chattering with each other.
-She noticed a girl, seemingly one or two years younger than her, walking by a friend whom she had been happily chatting with.
+She noticed a girl, seemingly one or two years younger than her, walking by a friend whom she had been happily talking with.

   Though it was hard to make out what they were saying, but it seemed they were discussing something about fashion.
-The two showed each other their lips, their makeups, as well as their uniforms.
+The two showed each other their lips, their makeups, as well as showing how cute they were in their uniforms.

   "It would be nice if I could find a close friend like that…", she mumbled.

   Of course, Mona would not talk about such girly things.
 Instead of showcasing their appearances, Mona would rather talk about the idols currently trending on the Internet.
-Whether that was more healthy than the trivial discussions of high school girls were left to the reader.
+Judging whether that was more healthy than the trivial discussions of high school girls is left to the reader.

   Being a prestigious prep school, Misuzu does not seem to be a place where idol fans would like to hang around at, so the likeliness of Mona actually finding her own kinds there was nearly zero.
-Well, if you factor in the people who would despise idol stuff as a negative count, that number would just drop to the negative range.
+Well, if you factor in the people who would despise idol stuff as a negative count, that number would probably have to be prefixed with a minus sign.
   And without any notable traits other than her profound admiration for idols, that was probably her best bet of getting to talk her mind out freely.